5T33Z0/Clover-Crate/Graphics/README.md

 	- Once macOS is running, [**download**](https://www.tonymacx86.com/nvidia-drivers/) and install the appropriate WebDriver for your macOS build (supported up to macOS High Sierra only).
 	- Next, delete the `nv_disable=1` boot-arg
 	- In the **System Parameters** Section, enable **NvidiaWeb**
 	- Save your `config.plist` and reboot.
-Graphics acceleration should work now.
+Graphics acceleration should work now.</br>
 	For more details about using NVIDIA cards, please refer to the [**Nvidia GeForce FAQs**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.GeForce.en.md).

 **NOTES**: